-A When you have laid out your child, they can then spend two or three days with you at home on the bed or couch.
-After this, it is totally up to you to decide who will place your child in the coffin and when.
-There is no need to do this until just before leaving the house.
-Having your child on the sofa or bed until then will give you easier access to them.
-Many parents wish to lift their child into the coffin themselves, continuing their tending and caring to the very last.
+A Many parents wish to lift their child into the coffin themselves, continuing their tending and caring to the very last.
 Others prefer to ask someone else to do this.
 The lid does not need to be put onto your child's coffin until just before the funeral.
 Again, it is up to you to decide who does this.